 By measuring your CNPS, you can get a leg up on the competition by understanding what candidates really think about your process.
 Then, use this data to identify what does and doesn’t work.

 How Do I Measure Candidate Net Promoter Score?

-Ask your candidates: “What is the likelihood that you would recommend us to friends or family as a place to work?”
+Ask your candidates several candidate experience questions.
+For instance: “What is the likelihood that you would recommend us to friends or family as a place to work?”
 They’ll answer this question using a zero to 10 rating system.

 Divide the responses into three categories: promoters, passives, and detractors.
 Candidates who respond with nine to 10 are promoters.
 They’re likely to recommend your company and are loyal.
 If a candidate responds with seven to eight, they’re passives.
 They feel neutral towards your company.
 Candidates responding with six or below are detractors.
 Don’t count on them to promote your brand.